3 Important ICD 10 Codes for OB GYN Medical Billing

-Pre- and post-COVID19 has brought in many changes in ICD 10 codes of all healthcare specialities where few changes have also been made specific to OB/GYNs.
-There are also several important general changes that gynaecologists need to be aware of because keeping coding updates handy helps physicians to document patient history, records correctly, and make sure OB GYN Medical Billing is properly handled and reimbursements are received on time for the range of services provided.
+Pre- and post-COVID19 has brought in many changes in ICD 10 codes of all healthcare specialties where few changes have also been made specific to OB/GYNs.
+There are also several important general changes that gynecologists need to be aware of because keeping coding updates handy helps physicians to document patient history, records correctly, and make sure OB-GYN Medical Billing is properly handled and reimbursements are received on time for the range of services provided.

-Here are some important ICD-10-CM code changes for gynaecologists to note:
+Here are some important ICD-10-CM code changes for gynecologists to note:

 #1: T81.4: Post-operative Infections

-Based on different types of surgical procedures, eighteen new codes have been assigned for infections or sepsis, and newly, the coding system has now categorized the visits into three types-initial, follow-up or for sequela.
-For an example, the code T81.43XD relates to an infection following a procedure, at an organ and space surgical site and in a subsequent encounter.
+Based on different types of surgical procedures, eighteen new codes have been assigned for infections or sepsis, and newly, the coding system has now categorized the visits into three types-initial, follow-up, or sequela.
+For example, the code T81.43XD relates to an infection following a procedure, at an organ and space surgical site, and in a subsequent encounter.

 #2: Z20.821: Exposure to Zika Virus

 Zika virus test is primarily for pregnant women or those who are looking to become pregnant should be screened if they travel to tropical locations such as Puerto Rico or the Virgin Islands, since the virus is seen more common in these places.
 This ICD-10 code should be used if exposure to the victim is suspected but awaiting results or if were negative.
 Also, if the exposure was confirmed but test results came negative, should be considered.

 #3: Z04.8, T74, T76, Z62, Z91: Sexual or Labour Exploitation